HegdeSiddesh/cs6910_assignment1/README.md

 After the model runs for the mentioned number of epochs, the "fit" function returns 4 parameters which are (training loss, training accuracy, validation loss, validation accuracy).

+### Making new predictions:

+When we have data points which need to classified, we can use the "predict" function of the FeedForwardNeuralNetwork object which has been trained on the train data.
+The input to the "predict" function will be a list of datapoints, and the returned value will be predicted probabilities for each datapoint given by the trained model.

+### Creating new Optimizers

+The process for creating new optimizers is to create a class for the new optimizer which would have the following functions in it:
+1. __init__(input_parameters) : This function takes the input parameters passed by the user and assigns them to variables associated to the object for the class.
+Set default parameters here (if any) for the optimizer.
+2. initialize() : This function is to initialize any weights, biases or intermediate parameters which would be required for repeated use in every epoch.
+Example: Momentum optimizer required update_history_w which is the update history for the weights of the network.
+Such variables can be initialized before the run of the network.
+3. optimizer_name(): Returns a string with the name of the optimizer
+4. set_weight_decay(weight_decay) : Sets the weight decay(if any) for the optimizer
+5. set_learning_rate(learning_rate) : Sets the learning rate(if any) for the optimizer
+6. set_initial_parameters(dictionary) : Input is a dictionary with the key value pairs of the parameters to be initialized
+7. update_parameters(weights, biases, dw, db, layer_count): This function performs the gradient descent step using the weights and biases and their computed derivatives.
+Also the number of layers present in the network has to be passed.